 Due to this massive gold mine of data, advertisers wait like hungry vultures.
 The 2019 Social Media Marketing Industry Report stated that Facebook is the #1 social platform for marketers.

 Facebook has always assured its users that information is shared only with their permission and anonymized when sold on to marketers.
 However, issues still seem to crop up; there have always been high levels of privacy concerns among Facebook users, who ask, “Is Privacy Dead?”.
 For example, many users complain that Facebook’s privacy settings are not clearly explained or too complicated.
 It is easy for users to share things unintentionally.

 Ken Rudin states that companies who rely on Big Data often owe their frustration to two mistakes:

 - They rely too much on one technology, like Hadoop.
-Facebook relies on a massive installation of Hadoop software, which is a highly scalable open source framework that uses bundles of low cost servers to solve problems.
-The company even designs its own in-house hardware for this purpose.
+Facebook relies on a massive installation of Hadoop software, which is a highly scalable open-source framework that uses bundles of low-cost servers to solve problems.
+The company even designs its in-house hardware for this purpose.
 Mr. Rudin says, “The analytic process at Facebook begins with a 300 petabyte data analysis warehouse.
 To answer a specific query, data is often pulled out of the warehouse and placed into a table so that it can be studied.
 The team also built a search engine that indexes data in the warehouse.
-These are just some of many technologies that Facebook uses to manage and analyze information.”
+These are just some of the many technologies that Facebook uses to manage and analyze information.”

 - Companies use big data to answer meaningless questions.
 Mr. Rudin also says, “At Facebook, a meaningful question is defined as one that leads to an answer that provides a basis for changing behavior.
 If you can’t imagine how the answer to a question would lead you to change your business practices, the question isn’t worth asking.”